CityofToronto/bdit_data-sources/volumes/vds/readme.md

     - [vds_pull_vdsvehicledata](#vds_pull_vdsvehicledata)

 # Introduction
 The `vds` schema in bigdata will eventually fully replace the old `rescu` schema.
 The renaming of the schema represents that RESCU detectors are only one type of "vehicle detector system" (VDS) the City operates.
+For a summary of improvements, see [PR notes](https://github.com/CityofToronto/bdit_data-sources/pull/646#issue-1782750225).

 ## Overview of Sensor Classes